home-assistant/developers.home-assistant/docs/core/entity/stt.md

 ### Process audio stream

-The process audio stream method is used send audio to an STT service and get text back.
+The process audio stream method is used to send audio to an STT service and get text back.

 ```python
 class MySpeechToTextEntity(SpeechToTextEntity):